Taking a Mulligan on a Roth Contribution

 What are the steps to fix a Roth IRA contribution?

 A second option is to recharacterize your contribution, which means you change the “character” of your contribution from one type to the other.
-For example, because of that banner year, you are ineligible for a direct Roth contribution, but you are always eligible for a traditional after-tax IRA contribution because there are no income limits for those (the income limits only apply to whether that contribution is tax deductible).
+For example, because of that banner year, you are ineligible for a direct Roth contribution, but you are always eligible for a traditional after-tax IRA contribution because there are no income limits for those (the income limits only apply to whether that contribution is tax-deductible).
 That potentially leaves the door open for a “backdoor” Roth contribution.
 You will report this recharacterization on your tax return when you file, so be sure to let your tax preparer know if you executed a recharacterization in 2023.

 Report & Watch for Excess Contributions

-You or your tax preparer will use form 5329 when reporting any excess contributions and any penalty that might be due (that penalty is only if you fail to fix it in time).
+You or your tax preparer will use Form 5329 when reporting any excess contributions and any penalty that might be due (that penalty is only if you fail to fix it in time).
 If you fail to fix your excess contributions, you pay 6% per year for every year that passes, and you continue to miss correcting the error.
 Visit the IRS for more information on tax penalties for IRAs.

 We are always on the lookout for situations like this for clients, especially for clients who are new to The Dala Group, because we are just starting to familiarize ourselves with your situation.
 This is why we regularly request you send us your tax return so we can get a full picture of your finances and catch anything that may have been missed.
 Clients have realized significant refunds and savings through our tax review service, so take advantage of this when we request your return in preparation for your annual review meeting.
 With The Dala Group, you always have a partner looking out for your best interests.
 Keeping your contributions and taxes on the radar is only one of the many ways we do that.
-If you’re interested in exploring what it looks like to have us by your side, schedule a New to Our Firm Intro Call today.
+If you’re interested in exploring what it looks like to have us by your side, schedule an Intro Call today.

 This commentary reflects the personal opinions, viewpoints, and analyses of The Dala Group, LLC employees providing such comments.
 It should not be regarded as a description of advisory services provided by The Dala Group, LLC or performance returns of any The Dala Group, LLC client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing in this commentary constitutes investment advice, performance data, or any recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 The Dala Group, LLC manages its clients’ accounts using various investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.